Dilmus Hall

-Dilmus Hall (1896–1987) was a modern African American sculptor from Athens, Georgia.
+Dilmus Hall (1896–1987) was a modern American sculptor from Athens, Georgia.

 Life

-Dilmus Hall was born in Oconee County, GA on a cotton farm.
+Dilmus Hall was born in Oconee County, Georgia on a cotton farm.
 His large family was headed by his father, who was also a blacksmith.
-When Hall was 13 years old, he moved with his family to neighboring Athens, GA.
+When Hall was 13 years old, he moved with his family to neighboring Athens, Georgia.
 Four years later, he entered the United States Army Medical Corps and became a stretcher-bearer during World War I. He was stationed in various places throughout Europe, notably Belgium, and European art in the first quarter of the 20th century influenced his sculptural practice later in life.

 Hall had many careers throughout his life after returning from the war, of which included a hotel bell captain and waiter, a sorority house custodian at the University of Georgia, and a stonemason for a construction company.
 He retired in 1961 to focus on his art.
 He was married to Zaydie Hall, and although they never had children, Hall viewed his sculptures as his children.
 When doctors told him and Zaydie that they could not bear children, he remarked "Fooled him!
 Whooee, yes, I fooled him.
 He didn't know me, didn't know about the gift of my talent.
 'Cause I sure did make children.
 I'm still making 'em, out of concrete and whatever else I can find to do with."
-Zaydie passed in 1973 and Hall passed 15 years later.
+Zaydie died in 1973 and Hall died 15 years later.

 Career

 Although Hall made figurines and drew as a child, his efforts were only recognized by his mother, who encouraged his creativity.
-He began to make sculptures with more regularity once he settled down in Athens, GA after the war and wanted to adorn his home and yard with personalized, often spiritual, decor.
+He began to make sculptures with more regularity once he settled down in Athens, Georgia after the war and wanted to adorn his home and yard with personalized, often spiritual, decor.
 He developed arthritis as he aged, and subsequently began drawing instead of sculpting.
 Although he became a nationally recognized and sought-after artist, he was known for giving away all of the money he made.
 He carried around two thousand dollars in his overalls that he would give away to his neighbors in need.